OpenAPITools/openapi-generator/README.md

 Who is eligible?
 Those who want to join must have at least 3 PRs merged into a generator.
 (Exceptions can be granted to template creators or contributors who have made a lot of code changes with less than 3 merged PRs)

-If you want to join the committee, please kindly apply by sending an email to team@openapitools.org with your Github ID.
+If you want to join the committee, please kindly apply by sending an email to team@openapitools.org with your GitHub ID.

 #### Members of Technical Committee